SilkRose/Pony/stories/deternal/deternal.md

 Pinkie hugged back.
 "Hopefully."

-They enjoyed the silence as they hugged, afterwards they stared into each other's eyes.
+They enjoyed the silence as they hugged.
+Afterwards they stared into each other's eyes.
 With terrible timing, the two shared their first kiss, both mares still crying.

 Their kiss lasted long enough to make them blush, but not long enough to be seen by the next friend to wake up.